Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Discussion and future directions

-The current approach may be seen to be limited by the fact that we derive the grid codes from known properties of neural systems, rather than obtaining these codes directly from real-world data.
-Here, we are encouraged by the body of work providing evidence for grid-like codes in the hidden layers of neural networks in a variety of task contexts and architectures \citep{wei2015principle, cueva2018emergence, banino2018vector, whittington2020tolman}.
-This suggests reason for optimism that DPP-A may promote strong generalization in cases where grid-like codes naturally emerge: for example, navigation tasks \citep{banino2018vector} and reasoning by transitive inference \citep{whittington2020tolman}.
+The current approach has some limitations and presents interesting directions for future work.
+First, we derive the grid cell code from known properties of neural systems, rather than obtaining the code directly from real-world data.
+Here, we are encouraged by the body of work providing evidence for grid cell code in the hidden layers of neural networks in a variety of task contexts and architectures \citep{wei2015principle, cueva2018emergence, banino2018vector, whittington2020tolman}.
+This suggests reason for optimism that DPP-A may promote strong generalization in cases where grid cell code naturally emerge: for example, navigation tasks \citep{banino2018vector} and reasoning by transitive inference \citep{whittington2020tolman}.
 Integrating our approach with structured representations acquired from high-dimensional, naturalistic datasets remains a critical next step which would have significant potential for broader future practical applications.
-So too does application to more complex transformations beyond translation and scale, such as rotation.
+So too does application to more complex transformations beyond translation and scale, such as rotation, and complex forms of representations, and analogical reasoning tasks \citep{holyoak2012analogy,webb2023zero,lu2022probabilistic}.
+Second, it is not clear how DPP-A might be implemented in a neural network.
+In that regard, \citet{bozkurt2022biologically} recently proposed a biologically plausible neural network algorithm using a weighted similarity matrix approach to implement a determinant maximization criterion, which is the core idea underlying the objective function we use for DPP-A (Equation \ref{ldpp_eq}), suggesting that the DPP-A mechanism we describe may also be biologically plausible.
+This could be tested experimentally by exposing individuals (e.g., rodents or humans) to a task that requires consistent exposure to a subregion, and evaluating the distribution of activity over the grid cells.
+Our model predicts that high frequency grid cells should increase their firing rate more than low frequency cells, since the high frequency grid cells maximize the determinant of the covariance matrix of the grid cell embeddings.
+It is also worth noting that \citet{frankland2020determinantal} have suggested that the use of DPPs may also help explain a mutual exclusivity bias observed in human word learning and reasoning.
+While this is not direct evidence of biological plausibility, it is consistent with the idea that the human brain selects representations for processing that maximize the volume of the representational space, which can be achieved by maximizing the DPP-A objective function defined in Equation \ref{ldpp_eq}.
+Third, we compared grid cell code to only one-hots and place cell code.
+Future work could compare to a broader range of potential biological coding schemes for the overall space, e.g. boundary vector cell coding \citep{barry2006boundary}, band cell coding, or egocentric boundary cell coding \citep{hinman2019neuronal}.